Python Turtle - Lesson 6¶

 2print(score > 5)

-Predict if the code will print
+Predict whether the code will print

 Boolean Operations¶